What is the current state of chess engines?

 Implementing the genetic algorithm and training

-Genetic algorithms on the contrary don’t use these more sophisticated techniques, and just mutate the values of the boards randomly between generations, always selecting the best of the current generation.
-Our training would therefore look something like this: we instantiate the model with randomly selected numbers between some boundary.
-We then evaluate these “weights” to assign a fitness to each and at the end we select the very best.
-We then slightly but still randomly mutate the values to create 500 or more children and test their fitness again.
+Our training would therefore look something like this: we instantiate the model with randomly selected numbers between some reasonable boundaries.
+We then evaluate these “weights” on known chess-board positions to assign a fitness to each.
+At the end of each iteration, we select the very best.
+We then slightly and randomly mutate the values to create a lot of “children” of the best model and test their fitness again.
+This is the genetic (or evolutionary) part of the algorithm.

 Diagram illustrating genetic algorithms.